SHEEP FOR BEGINNERS

 Are you thinking about taking on some sheep for the first time?
 Have you been inspired to raise sheep as grazers, or to produce fleece, your own meat or lambskins but aren’t sure what’s involved?
 Do you want to build knowledge and confidence in keeping sheep before taking the plunge?
-Perhaps you already have a few sheep but feel out of your depth?
+Perhaps you already have a few sheep but feel out of your depth or just want to know more?
 Unlike our allrounder Introduction to Smallholding course, this programme focuses entirely on what it means to have sheep.

 This intensive two day course on sheep keeping will give you a solid grounding for getting started and up to speed with current good practice.
 We will cover the essential topics of legal and statutory requirements, the shepherd’s year, tools and equipment, sheep handling, healthcare, breeding, land management & fencing for sheep, choosing your first sheep and more.
-There will be lots of time working with, handling and observing our different breeds of sheep and you’re encouraged to ask a raft of questions.
-We aim to leave you feeling confident in making those early sheep keeping decisions and to appreciate the practicalities of living and working with sheep whether you are planning a flock of six sheep or 200.
+There will be lots of time working with, handling and observing our different breeds of sheep and you’re encouraged to ask plenty of questions.
+Whether you are planning a flock of six sheep or 100, or already have a few and now know the topics you want answers to, this course aims to leave you feeling confident and appreciating the practicalities of living and working with sheep.

 10.00 Start the day

 - Tea/coffee.
 Introductions: understanding your sheep keeping ambitions

 - The legal bits and associated paperwork for sheep